World Traveller

 Shipboard facilities and activities

-The ship offers plenty of public areas, including Observation Lounge (glass-domed, with surrounding outdoor terrace), Navigator Lounge (multi-purpose and full-bar venue with floor-ceiling windows and comfortable seating), Library (reading lounge), Lecture Theater (24-hour open Auditorium serving cruise company's enrichment program with daily scheduled activities, including port talks, discussions, media presentations), aft-located Dining Room Restaurant (with floor-ceiling windows and an outdoor terrace for alfresco dining / weather permitting).
+The ship offers plenty of public areas, including Observation Lounge (glass-domed, with surrounding outdoor terrace), Navigator Lounge (multi-purpose and full-bar venue with floor-ceiling windows and comfortable seating), Library (reading lounge), Lecture Theater (24-hour open Auditorium serving cruise company's enrichment program with daily scheduled activities, including port talks, discussions, media presentations), aft-located Dining Room Restaurant (with floor-ceiling windows and an outdoor terrace for alfresco dining/weather permitting).

-Navigator Lounge doubles as multi-purpose room hosting special events (anniversaries, birthdays, group and private meetings, etc).
+Navigator Lounge doubles as a multi-purpose room hosting special events (anniversaries, birthdays, group and private meetings, etc).
 Fresh-baked cookies and pastries are offered in the afternoons.
 Hot and cold snacks are available during the evening cocktail hour (activities permitting) and special occasion events.
 Lounge's Bar is staffed by a professional bartender serving a selection of liquors, spirits, premium beers, wines and champagnes (by the glass).
 Complimentary beverages include soft drinks, juices, water, coffee, tea.

 Polar Library is well stocked with books and popular board games.
 The Library is open 24 hours.
 Its collection includes books in various languages and themed on wildlife, history, marine biology, geology, ecology, also field guides, picture- and reference books.

 In the Lobby area is the Reception (Guest Services Desk) served by dedicated staff that assists passengers with information, purchasing PIN cards (Internet / email access, phone cards), arranging wake-up calls.
 The Reception also doubles as Cashier's Office for setting shipboard accounts and making payments of these accounts towards the end of the cruise.
-Also on Lobby Deck are the ship's two entrance areas (portside and starboard) used for passenger embarkation / disembarkation in ports of call where pier/quay/wharf is available for docking.
+Also on Lobby Deck are the ship's two entrance areas (portside and starboard) used for passenger embarkation/disembarkation in ports of call where pier/quay/wharf is available for docking.

 Wellness facilities include an outdoor jogging track (on top-deck), small gym, Sauna Room, Spa (room for massages/SeaSpa by L'OCCITANE treatments, showers, changing / locker rooms), Hairdresser.
 On Sun Deck is the outdoor heated swimming pool surrounded by a sunbathing area with loungers.
 The pool has a kids (shallow) area separated from the deeper saltwater plunge pool.
 The ship doesn't provide lifeguards on duty.
-On top-deck (aft) is a Helideck - helipad used in cases of emergencies.

 As complimentary shoreside activities are offered camping, seakayaking, stand-up paddleboarding, Zodiac boat tours.